Jembe/jembe/docs/installation.rst

 What does the code do?

-1. First we imported **Flask** class and **Component** classs together with **redirect** and **page\_url** functions.
+1. First we imported **Flask** and Jembe **Component** classes, together with **redirect** and **page\_url** functions.
-2. Next we create an instance of Flask class, this instance will be our application.
+2. Next we create an instance of Flask class.
+This instance will be our application.
 The first argument is the name of the application's module or package, it's needed for Flask to knows where to look for resources such as templates and static files.
-3. We then create an instance of Jembe class, this instance will initialise and manage Jembe Components.
-The first argument is the instance of associated Flask application.
+3. Then we create an instance of Jembe class, this instance will initialise and manage Jembe Components.
+The first argument of Jembe instance is the instance of the Flask application.

+   Jembe instance uses Flask for handling HTTP request/response cycle, loading templates and resources etc..

-4. Then we use **page** decorator to register MainPage class to Jembe instance.
+4. Using **page** decorator we register MainPage Component to Jembe instance.

-   1. Registring page to Jembe instance tells Jembe that this component is part of our web application and what URL should display it.
+   1. Registring Component with page decorator tells Jembe that this component is part of our web application.
+   2. First parameter of page decorator is component name that is used to generate URL for that component and to uniquly idnetify this component inside Jembe application.
-   2. Component **display** method returns HTML that we want to display in user's browser.
+   3. **display** method returns HTML that we want to display in user's browser.

       To create HTML we used inline rendering of Jinja2 template.
-We could also use regular string if we wanted to.
+We could also use regular string if we wanted to or load Jinja2 template.

-   3. Because we registred this component as page it's HTML must contains ``script`` tag to include Jembe JavaScript.
+   4. Because we registred this component as page it's HTML must contains ``script`` tag to include Jembe JavaScript.

-5. Lastly we use **route()** decorator to tell Flask what URL should redirect browser to our "main" Jembe Page Component.
+5. Lastly we use Flask **route()** decorator to redirect browser to our "main" page.

 To run this application use:

 .. code:: bash

-    $ export FLASK_APP=minimal
+    $ export FLASK_APP=helloworld
     $ flask run
      * Running on http://127.0.0.1:5000/